andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/patterns-and-practices/nsnotificationcenter-vs-delegation-analysis.md

 ##### Expectations

 What do I expect to happen?
-Well, the most reasonable thing I (as a &#8220;notifier instance&#8221;) can expect is for some other &#8220;listener instance&#8221; somewhere to tune in to the notification key I&#8217;m broadcasting.
+Well, the most reasonable thing I (as a &#8220;notifier instance&#8221;) can expect is for some other &#8220;listener instance&#8221; somewhere to tune in to the notification key I'm broadcasting.
 I have no way of knowing what would happen after that.
-It&#8217;s up to the listener to do something intelligent with the notification that [x event] occurred.
+It's up to the listener to do something intelligent with the notification that [x event] occurred.
 I, as a notifier, can expect nothing more.

 ##### Perceived Control

 It appears that I, as a notifier, have no control over the sequence of events that would occur as a result of my broadcast.
-That&#8217;s by design &#8211; the interaction between me and any listener is weak at best.
+That's by design – the interaction between me and any listener is weak at best.

 This can be a fantastic thing!
-There&#8217;s freedom in saying &#8220;Hey!
+There's freedom in saying &#8220;Hey!
 This happened!&#8221; and then being done.
-But it&#8217;s also &#8220;less structured&#8221;, as I&#8217;m terming it.
+But it's also &#8220;less structured&#8221;, as I'm terming it.

 ##### Impact

 The impact on the system as a whole has the potential to be significant.
 With NSNotificationCenter, it depends on how many listener instances there are and what each of them does in response to the notification.
 One could design the system to localize the impacts to the context of the listening instance.
-I&#8217;ve heard of and seen ugly situations that trigger cascading effects that make deciphering the impact of a notification much harder.
+I've heard of and seen ugly situations that trigger cascading effects that make deciphering the impact of a notification much harder.

 ##### Clarity

 We lose a good deal of clarity when heavy usage of NSNotificationCenter occurs in an application.
 There may be appropriate times to use NSNotificationCenter in your app.
 Keep in mind that it becomes much more difficult to sort out various interactions when more and more listener instances are responding a notification.
-Trying to reason about how the system as a whole arrived at its current state isn&#8217;t as easy when NSNotificationCenter enters the picture.
+Trying to reason about how the system as a whole arrived at its current state isn't as easy when NSNotificationCenter enters the picture.
 Other developers with less knowledge of the app as a whole would suffer from this loss of clarity.

 ### Answers from the Delegate Perspective